SWEG-2015EC-Batch/Coding-Geeks/ETS1422_15_Yodit_Girma/assignment answers 1-6.md

-4, ANSWER FOR QUESTION NUMBER 4
+4, //ANSWER FOR QUESTION NUMBER 4
-.problem description
+. problem description
 #To calculate the result of X raised to the power of Y, X is base and Y is exponent, x^y denotes the result of multiplying x by itself y times.
-.problem analysis
+. problem analysis
 input: X, Y
 out put : the value of X^Y
 process: